pcla-code/RPPL-Insights/README.md

 ---

-Together, the four views give teams a complete analytical toolkit:
+Together, the four views give teams a complete understanding of their CBPL and HQIM implementation:

 - **Radar (Org Snapshot):** Where are we today?
 - **Overall (Trends Over Time):** How are we changing?
-- **Milestone (Progress Towards Goals):** When did we hit targets?
+- **Milestone (Progress Towards Goals):** Did we accomplish our goals?
 - **Scatterplot (Item-Level Relationships):** How do we compare to others?

 ## 🧰 RPPL Data Converter (CSV/XLS/XLSX Normalizer)